-The warrants held by FBR and MAC Financial Ltd. (which will be held by its former stockholders after completion of its liquidation) are valued using a Black-Scholes option- pricing model in combination with a binomial model and Monte-Carlo simulation model used to value the pricing protection features within the warrant.
+The warrants held by FBR and MAC Financial Ltd. are valued using a Black-Scholes option- pricing model in combination with a binomial model and Monte-Carlo simulation model used to value the pricing protection features within the warrant.
 Variables in the model include the risk-free rate of return, dividend yield, expected life and expected volatility of the Company's stock price.